bayousoft/bisque/README.md

 Bisque is a framework for building Phonegap applications.

-Bisque currently has support for page transitions and Mustache.js templates.
+Bisque currently has support for page transitions, Mustache.js templates, fastclick and scrolling.